ED summons J'khand CM Hemant Soren in money laundering case | Law-Order

 The Enforcement Directorate has summoned Jharkhand Chief Minister Hemant Soren for questioning on November 3 in a money laundering case linked to alleged illegal mining in the state, officials said on Wednesday.

-Soren, 47, has been asked to appear before the federal probe agency at its regional office in state capital Ranchi on Thursday.
+Soren, 47, has been asked to appear before the federal probe agency at its regional office in state capital Ranchi at 11 am on Thursday.

-The agency wants to question and record his statement under the Prevention of Money Laundering Act (PMLA), they said.
+The agency wants to question and record the statement of the chief minister under the Prevention of Money Laundering Act (PMLA), they said.

-The ED had earlier arrested his political aide Pankaj Mishra and two others in this case.
+The Enforcement Directorate (ED) had earlier arrested his political aide Pankaj Mishra and two others -- local muscleman Bachhu Yadav and Prem Prakash -- in this case.

-The agency has said it has ''identified'' proceeds of crimes relating to illegal mining in the state to the tune of more than Rs 1,000 crore till now.
+The agency has said it has ''identified'' proceeds of crime relating to illegal mining in the state to the tune of more than Rs 1,000 crore till now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)